ampproject/amphtml/contributing/getting-started-e2e.md

 * The AMP Project uses Gulp as our build system.
 Gulp uses a configuration file ([gulpfile.js](https://github.com/ampproject/amphtml/blob/master/gulpfile.js)) to build amphtml (including the amphtml javascript) and to start up the Node.js server with the proper settings.
 You don't really have to understand exactly what it is doing at this point--you just have to install it and use it.

-   You can install Gulp using npm:
+   You can install Gulp using Yarn:

    ```
-   npm install -g gulp
+   yarn global add gulp
    ```

    The preceding command might require elevated privileges using `sudo` on some platforms.